Cameron Esposito: 2013–present

 In 2013, Esposito made her television debut on The Late, Late Show with Craig Ferguson.
 Fellow guest Jay Leno expressed admiration for Esposito, calling her "the future of comedy".
 She has appeared on Conan and on Last Call with Carson Daly.
 She voiced "Carroll the Cloud Person" on an episode of Cartoon Network's animated show Adventure Time.
 Entertainment website Consequence of Sound named Esposito its comedian of the year for 2014.

-In the fall of 2014, Esposito created a series of videos with BuzzFeed Motion Pictures titled "Ask a Lesbian", in which she answers a variety of questions sent into BuzzFeed staff about lesbianism.
+In the fall of 2014, Esposito created a series of videos with BuzzFeed Motion Pictures titled "Ask a Lesbian", in which she answers a variety of questions sent in to BuzzFeed staff about lesbianism.
 The videos also featured then-partner River Butcher.
 In addition to touring regularly, Esposito was a regular panelist on Chelsea Lately with Chelsea Handler and used to write a regular blog on The A.V.
 Club.

 Esposito's comedy album Same Sex Symbol was released in December 2014 by Kill Rock Stars.
 She appeared on Comedy Central's Drunk History as a storyteller on October 20, 2015.
-Esposito co-hosted the stand-up comedy podcast "Put Your Hands Together" with River Butcher, which was recorded weekly in front of a live audience at the Upright Citizens Brigade Theater in Los Angeles from 2013 until July 2019.
+Esposito co-hosted the stand-up comedy podcast Put Your Hands Together with River Butcher, which was recorded weekly in front of a live audience at the Upright Citizens Brigade Theater in Los Angeles from 2013 until July 2019.

 Esposito is known for her lesbian content creation, especially hers and Butcher's television show Take My Wife, which streamed on Seeso until the service was discontinued in November 2017.
 In March 2018, Take My Wife was picked up by iTunes.
 The show was acquired by Starz in April 2018.

 Esposito's podcast Queery is an interview-style podcast focusing on contemporary queer luminaries and their life experiences.
 Queery guests have included River Butcher, Lena Waithe, Tegan Quin, Sara Quin, Evan Rachel Wood, Jill Soloway, Mary Lambert, Andrea Gibson, Margaret Cho, Alia Shawkat, Roxane Gay, Trixie Mattel, and Lea DeLaria.

 On June 11, 2018, Esposito released Rape Jokes, an hour-long standup special about sexual assault from her perspective.
 The special was free to stream on Esposito's website, but viewers could pay to download a copy and proceeds would benefit RAINN, the United States' largest anti-sexual violence organization.
 By September 2018, the special had raised $65,000 in donations.

 On March 24, 2020, Esposito released her memoir Save Yourself.
+In 2025, Esposito was announced as a guest performer on the second season of the panel show Smartypants, on Dropout.
+Additionally, on March 21, 2025, Dropout announced a standup special featuring Esposito, titled Four Pills, as an exclusive release on April 11.
+In Four Pills, Esposito explored being diagnosed with bipolar disorder at the age of 40 years old.
+Four Pills is Esposito's directorial debut.

+On May 1, 2025, it was revealed that Esposito would be a guest judge on the upcoming drag king competition show, King of Drag.